Planning is Important: The Urban Waterfront District

 - Planning Districts – These future land use designations appear on page 112 of the comprehensive plan and are general descriptions of areas, ranging from rural to industrial (see table 1, pt.
 1 and 2, at bottom of page)

 - Amendment – Changes made to a comprehensive plan must go through a lengthy process that involves public input opportunities.
-First, an amendment must go before the Planning Commission (that’s what is happening on February 19).
-Then, it must pass three readings at City Council before it is formally adopted.
+First, an amendment must go before the Planning Commission (that happened on February 19, 2025).
+Then, it must pass three readings at City Council (that happened on April 8, 2025) to be formally adopted.

 Translation